Search can be set up with either SIMPLE Search or ADVANCED Search of a combination of both.

 As well as displaying records that match your date criteria, records with circa dates within a range of years will also be included.

-Number fields, such as CID (Computer ID), can be searched using ranges:
+Number fields, such as CID, are searched using ranges:

 To search for a single number, enter the number into the From box and tick the "Search single" box.